Josehokec/Josehokec.github.io/index.md

     => Help the counselor handle some affairs of the graduate student.

-3. Distributed Networks (For graduate students, Fall 2022, Teacher: Haigui Chen & Haipeng Dai)
+3. Distributed Networks (For graduate students, Fall 2022, Teachers: Haigui Chen & Haipeng Dai)

     => I am a teaching assistant assisting teachers in answering questions and correcting homework.